-Slavic Department Teaching Assistantships
+Slavic Department Funding

-- Academic achievement and progress toward a degree, which is determined by a careful reading of the candidate’s dossier.
+- Academic achievement and progress toward degree, which is determined by a careful reading of the candidate’s dossier.

-- Teaching potential, in which attention is paid to experience, recommendations and formal preparation in pedagogy.
+- Teaching potential, in which attention is paid to experience, recommendations, and formal preparation in pedagogy.

-- Competency in the language, where ranking is established either by testing or interview along with recommendations from qualified observers.
+- Competency in the language, where ranking is established either by testing or interview, along with recommendations from qualified observers.
 New applicants for graduate study are asked to name a proctor at their institution who will administer a written examination, and potential teaching assistantship recipients will be given a telephone interview in the target language.
 Local applicants will be examined by the department for proficiency.

 During winter quarter of each year, the Graduate Studies Committee will review TA applications from continuing students in the department, along with funding applications from prospective students applying to the department's M.A. and Ph.D. programs.
 In addition to the basic criteria for awarding Teaching Assistantships, a student’s standing within the program at the time of review and appointment will affect the committee’s decision.
 The presence of incompletes or X grades from the previous two academic years or the preceding fall quarter are indications that a student is not in good standing.